 Taking Control of their Founding Story

-Folx Health is a telehealth platform that provides healthcare services tailored to the LGBTQIA+ community, starting at $59/month.
+Folx Health is a healthtech platform that provides healthcare services tailored to the LGBTQIA+ community, starting at $59/month.
 In May 2020, Folx founder A.G.
 Breitenstein took to Medium to tell how Folx came to be.
 Although this Medium post is their only Medium post, it shows a particular media savvy.
 In December that year Folx’s $4.4 million funding led to coverage on Mashable, Built in Boston, and Crunchbase.
-The Medium post is so important because it is an early flag in the sand about the founding story of Folx, which is important when a big media announcement hits and suddenly there is a lot of press and a lot of opportunities for the founding story to be misunderstood or misrepresented.
+The Medium post is so important because it is an early flag in the sand about the founding story of the then little-known startup Folx, which is important when a big media announcement hits and suddenly there is a lot of press and a lot of opportunities for the founding story to be misunderstood or misrepresented.

 PR to Take a Stand